ocampesato/web-animations/README.md

 ```
 https://github.com/ocampesato/web-animations-transforms
 ```
-NB: these code samples, as well as those in the two related repositories, are intended for solely for entertainment, which means that they do not necessarily contain "best practices", nor are they intended for a production website.
+NB: the code samples in all of the repositories are intended for solely for entertainment, which means that they do not necessarily contain "best practices", nor are they intended for a production website.